An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 Before treatment, a 24-hour urine collection sample may be ordered for patients with frequent gout attacks.
 This is to determine whether they are over-producers or under-excreters of uric acid.

-Long-term treatment of hyperuricemia is now recommended for people who have had an attack of gout and any of the following:
+Initiation of long-term treatment of hyperuricemia is not currently recommended by the American College of Rheumatology for most people who have had only one gout attack.
+It is however recommended for people who have had an attack of gout and any of the following:

 - Tophi on exam or by imaging